rajasoun/win10x-onboard/README.md

 # win10x-onboard

 Windows Laptop setup for Developer with Docker Desktop & Applications.
-Main purpose is to have a common way of configuring a development environment that is simple, fast and completely automated.
+The primary purpose is to have a standard way of configuring a development environment that is simple, fast and completely automated.

-Onboard Automation script configures and installs teh following
+Onboard Automation script configures and installs the following.

 1. Containerization - [Docker Desktop](https://www.docker.com/products/docker-desktop/)
     * [Check Windows Version for Compatibility](#check-windows-version)